lita/email_service/README.md

 ```

 If you want to run it in production, you should run it with gunicorn.

 `$ gunicorn app:app --log-file=-`

-4. If you are using foreman, you can store your environment variables in your virtual environment and run `foreman start`.
+5. If you are using foreman, you can store your environment variables in your virtual environment and run `foreman start`.
+This project has a Procfile all set up for you.

 ##Front-end Usage
 All you need to do is make a post request to the following url.